Peggy Santiglia: Career: 1960s

 Santiglia, still a senior at Belleville High School (Belleville, New Jersey), was then asked to join sisters Phyllis ("Jiggs") and Barbara ("Bibs") Allbut, replacing Linda Jansen as lead singer in The Angels in 1962 in live performances and then to record on their new label, Smash, with producers FGG.
 "My Boyfriend's Back" became a No. 1 hit in the summer/fall of 1963.
 It sold over one million copies, and was awarded a gold disc.
 Two albums followed the single.
 After their hit, The Angels frequently worked as background singers in the New York area, and Santiglia and her earlier Delicates bandmate Denise Ferri, together with solo artist (Dahlia) Bernadette Carroll, sang backup on Lou Christie's "Lightnin' Strikes."
 Later, Santiglia, Ferri and Carroll went on to form the group "Jessica James and the Outlaws," who recorded several songs which were produced by Bob Gaudio (of Four Seasons fame) and Bob Crewe, and arranged by Charlie Callello, including "Give Her Up, Baby," and "We'll be Makin' Out."
 Santiglia also recorded the single, "Come Closer" under the name of "Tiffany Michel."
-Additionally, under the pseudonym "Peggy Farina," she wrote the lyrics to The Four Seasons's 1967 hit single "Beggin'".
+Additionally, under the pseudonym "Peggy Farina," she wrote the lyrics to The Four Seasons's 1967 hit single "Beggin'," with Bob Gaudio writing the music.

 Career: 1970s

 In the early 1970s, Santiglia was the lead vocalist for Dusk, a girl group formed by Bell Records producers Hank Medress of The Tokens and Dave Appell to expand upon their successful collaboration with Tony Orlando and Dawn.
 The group released three singles: "Angel Baby", "I Hear Those Church Bells Ringing" (which reached #53 on the Billboard Hot 100 Singles chart), and "Treat Me Like a Good Piece of Candy".
-A dance record called "Sweet, Sweet City Rhythm" was produced in 1978 by Billy Terrell under Santiglia's actual name for Tiki Records.
+A dance record called "Sweet, Sweet City Rhythm" was produced in 1978 by Billy Terrell under the name Fantasia featuring Peggy Santiglia for Tiki Records, the first time her actual name was used.
 The Angels also recorded a dance version of their earlier hit, "Till," which gained some popularity in the dance clubs during the 70's dance era.